-Graham has been improvising for over 9 years.
+Graham has been improvising for over 11 years.
 He began training at the renowned UCB Theatre in New York.
 He has also studied under David Shore in London.
 He is a founding member of the award-winning Austentatious, and co-founder of The Free Association.
-Graham also performs with Monkey Toast, Grand Theft Impro, and No Strings.
 He has taught improv at the International Acting Academy and The School of Comedy and is also an improv coach.
 When not improvising, Graham is an actor and writer.

 teaches: intro to improv / scenework and intro to game / harold

 Briony is an actor and writer whose been performing improvised comedy since 1998.
 She was a previous member and director of the Edinburgh University’s Improverts and has trained with Keith Johnstone, The Spontaneity Shop, Monkey Toast Ltd and with members of UCB.
 She is a cast member of The Bishop, Monkey Toast UK and the Free Association and a guest cast member of Grand Theft Impro and Chortle Award winning Austentatious.
 Briony has taught improvisation for The Spontaneity Shop and Monkey Toast Ltd and has run workshops on Improv for Creativity and Business.